Can you withdraw cash from a credit card?

 What transactions are considered cash advances?

-Transactions that are not cash machine withdrawals but are treated as cash advances by most credit card providers include:
+Transactions that are not cash machine withdrawals but may be treated as cash advances by most credit card providers include:

 How do cash advances work?